 Some things are awesome and other things aren’t.
 That’s just how life is.
 You’ll never reach a point in your life where everything is awesome all of the time.
 Negative things are supposed to happen as we live on this planet in duality.

-My coach sais that life is always 50/50 no matter who you are.
+My life coach says that life is always 50/50 no matter who you are.

 While some people pursue money in the hope that once they have all the money they want they will feel happier the truth is that money can’t buy happiness.